elidickinson/ad-block-test/README.md

 # ABT - Ad Block Tester
 ##Simple script to test if the browser is blocking ads.

+Introduction to project and interactive demo on my blog: http://esd.io/blog/detecting-adblock-javascript.html

-See test/test1.html for usage example
+See test/ directory for other usage examples.

 Should work against any ad blocking plugin that subscribes to EasyList (or similar) and collapses ad elements.